Lap 3 - Craftsmanship

 - Foamcore Construction Basics - a fantastic set of small builds whose form and joinery techniques you will find come up in woodworking projects again and again.

-- Eric Strebel Youtube Channel - I like Eric’s videos to demo foamcore technique basics, advanced basics, and “pro moves”.
+- Eric Strebel Youtube Channel - I like using Eric’s videos to demo foamcore technique basics, advanced basics, and “pro moves”.